Jersey City Medical Center

 The Jersey City Medical Center is a hospital in Jersey City, New Jersey.
 The hospital has had different facilities in the city.
 It is currently located on a 15-acre campus at Grand Street and Jersey Avenue overlooking New York Harbor and Liberty State Park.
-The campus includes three facilities: the Wilzig Hospital, the Provident Bank Ambulatory Center, and the Christie Kerr Women's Health Center.
+The campus includes three facilities: the Wilzig Hospital, the Provident Bank Ambulatory Center, and the Cristie Kerr Women's Health Center.
 The hospital serves as a regional referral and teaching hospital.

-Jersey City Medical Center is a teaching affiliate and a member of Americas Essential Hospitals.
+Jersey City Medical Center (JCMC) is a teaching affiliate and a member of Americas Essential Hospitals.